kunago/homeassistant-socat/README.md

 # Note

-This repository is at this point only a plain copy of the forked one, created by vladbabii.
+This repository is at this point only a plain copy of the forked one, created by vladbabii and forked by kunago.